DANS-KNAW/easy-fedora-to-bag/docs/index.md

      -l, --log-file  <arg>     The name of the logfile in csv format.
 If not provided a file easy-fedora2vault-<timestamp>.csv will be created in the home-dir of the user.
                                (default = /home/vagrant/easy-fedora2vault-2020-02-02T20:20:02.000Z.csv)
-     -o, --output-dir  <arg>   Empty directory in which to stage the created AIP bags.
+     -o, --output-dir  <arg>   Empty directory in which to stage the created IPs.
 It will be created if it doesn't exist.
      -s, --strict              If provided, the transformation will check whether the datasets adhere to the requirements of the chosen transformation.